 Adjusting to Life as a Breastfeeding Mom

 Bringing home a newborn is a life-changing experience!
-You’re exhausted and trying to learn what your brand new baby needs.
+During your postpartum journey, you’re exhausted and trying to learn what your brand new baby needs.
 One of the areas many moms struggle to figure out is how to handle life as a breastfeeding mom… so read on to learn how to handle this big new adjustment!

 Some Things Aren’t Talked About Enough…